 How To Choose Between Face and Peripheral Milling?

 Choosing between face and peripheral milling depends on the specific machining requirements.
-Face milling makes use of the flat, toothed face of the cutter, which makes it perfect for finishing work to produce textured or smooth surface finishes.
+Face milling uses the cutting edges on the bottom face of the tool, typically with multiple inserts arranged radially, which makes it ideal for finishing operations to produce flat, smooth surfaces.
 For roughing and machining formed surfaces, however, peripheral milling, which relies on cutter teeth near the edge, excels at removing considerable amounts of material.
 The choice is made based on the finish you want and how much material needs to be removed for your machining operation.

 How Does the Main Cutting Direction Differ in Face Milling and Peripheral Milling?

-In face milling, the cutting tool is positioned at a right angle to the spindle, resulting in a perpendicular orientation to the milling surface.
+In face milling, the cutting tool is mounted perpendicular to the surface of the workpiece.
 In contrast, "peripheral milling" involves the cutter moving in a parallel direction to the workpiece's surface, maintaining a parallel alignment to the mill.
 This distinction is fundamental, impacting the types of cuts and finishes achieved in machining operations, with face milling providing flat surfaces and peripheral milling creating contoured or profiled edges.

 How Do Face and Peripheral Milling Differ in Terms of Cutting Depth?